Ypacaraí Lake

 Ypacaraí Lake is a major body of water located in Paraguay, about 50 km east of the capital, Asunción.
 The lake lies in the western part of the Asunción-Sapucai-Villarrica graben, a tectonic depression from the Mesozoic Era, and drains to the northwest through the Salado River into the Paraguay River.
-The lake is surrounded by three cities: Areguá, Ypacaraí and San Bernardino, the latter two being located on its shore.
-It is one of Paraguay's two main lakes and the site of many leisure activities.
+It is surrounded by three cities: Areguá, Ypacaraí, and San Bernardino, the last two (Costa Lago and Asunción) being located on its shore.
+It is one of Paraguay's two main lakes, providing water for drinking and irrigation, and is also the site of many leisure activities.